 Criteria Conformance Level Remarks and Explanations 2.1.1 Keyboard (WCAG 2.0) (Level A) All functionality of the content is operable through a keyboard interface without requiring specific timings for individual keystrokes, except where the underlying function requires input that depends on the path of the user's movement and not just the endpoints.
-Partially Supports ArcGIS Aviation Airports Most of the basic functionality of the product can be operated through a keyboard interface.
-A rating of Partially Supports has been given for the following reason(s): • Users may experience challenges operating some views, controls, and tooltips.
-2.1.2 No Keyboard Trap (WCAG 2.0) (Level A) If keyboard focus can be moved to a component of the page using a keyboard interface, then focus can be moved away from that component using only a keyboard interface, and, if it requires more than unmodified arrow or tab keys or other standard exit methods, the user is advised of the method for moving focus away.
-Partially Supports ArcGIS Pro: Most of the basic functionality of the product can be operated through a keyboard interface.
-A rating of Partially Supports has been given for the following reason(s): • Users may experience challenges operating some views, controls, and tooltips.
-ArcGIS Aviation Airports The product does not feature any content or controls that cause a keyboard trap.
-ArcGIS Pro: Most of the product does not feature any content or controls that cause a keyboard trap.
-However, a
+Partially Supports Most of the basic functionality of the product can be operated through a keyboard interface.
+A rating of Partially Supports has been given for the following reason(s): • Users may experience challenges operating some views, controls, and tooltips • Some controls are not focusable or operable using only the keyboard • Keyboard operability is lost when a screen reader is enabled in some instances • Some non-interactive elements have been placed in the focus order • Keyboard focus is moved without warning or request in some instances 2.1.2 No Keyboard Trap (WCAG 2.0) (Level A) If keyboard focus can be moved to a component of the page using a keyboard interface, then focus can be moved away from that component using only a keyboard interface, and, if it requires more than unmodified arrow or tab keys or other standard exit methods, the user is advised of the method for moving focus away.
+Supports The product does not feature any content or controls that cause a keyboard trap.
+2.1.4 Character Key Shortcuts (WCAG 2.1) (Level A) Supports The product includes keyboard shortcuts implemented in content using only letter (including